ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 Noticing the pattern of clustering in my pair plots I thought a classification analysis may give some deeper understanding of the data.
-The clustering pattern looked somewhat simple and therefore, tree analysis seemed suitable.
+The clustering pattern looked somewhat simple and therefore, a simple tree analysis seemed suitable.

 I split the data into training and testing sets and built a tree model.
+(I could have runned randomforest or something else as a better alternative.
+My computer was just not in a good condition.)

 {% highlight R %}
 # Splitting into training and testing sets: